Orcomp/Boxstarter/Readme.md

+# Boxstarter scripts

-Boxstarter scripts to setup a dev environment on a new windows box.
+This repository contains boxstarter scripts to help setup a dev environment on a new windows box.

 There is a two step process, some large installs like VS, SQL server etc.. are done manually.